Skip to content

 optional toState: (data, ctx) => Partial<State>;

-Maps snapshot data to a state patch.
+Maps raw snapshot data to a state patch object.

 Parameters